Cornell Terminal

 Cornell Terminal is a York Region Transit bus terminus on a site immediately south of Markham Stouffville Hospital in Markham, Ontario, Canada.
 The station opened in September 2022 and includes a passenger pick-up and drop-off area, a public plaza, and future retail space.
+Restrooms are located in the terminal.

 Planning

 The terminal was first scheduled to open in 2008 and although planning continued, construction was postponed.

 A long-term proposal for a Metrolinx transitway terminal close to Highway 407 and future integration with a Havelock GO Train line, which would use the CPR Havelock Subdivision, will not result in the Cornell Terminal being moved since it will still be required for local bus services and Viva would serve both locations.

 York Region acquired land in 2014 in the Cornell Centre district, just south of the hospital property and adjacent to a proposed extension of Rose Way east of 9th Line.
 This location will serve the hospital, community centre and local residents, while relieving Church Street of bus traffic and congestion at the hospital entrance.
 At that time the terminal was scheduled to open in mid 2016.

 On June 18, 2018, the $16.7 million contract for the construction of the bus terminal was awarded to Orin Contractors Corporation and construction began on July 31.